-The canonical triangulation of a cubical complex provides the stability needed for deformation; it may be considered as a local regularity condition.
-The shellability, on the other hand, is a global condition which allows the underlying complexes to be reduced inductively.
+The flat structure on a cubical complex $K$ provides the canonical triangulation $K^\Delta$ the stability needed for deformation; it is a local regularity condition.
+The shellability, on the other hand, is a global condition which allows the underlying complexes and the mappings to be reduced inductively.

-Given a cubical complex $K$ on an $n$-cell, we denote by $K^*$ the (combinatorially) unique simplicial complex which is the star of a vertex in the interior of $|K|$ and agrees with $K^\Delta$ on the boundary $\partial |K|$; see Figure \ref{fig:Cubical-shellable-Alexander_map} for an example.
-We denote $(K^\Delta)^{(k)}$ the collection of $k$-simplices in the simplicial complex $K^\Delta$.
+Given a cubical complex $K$ on an $n$-cell, we denote by $K^*$ a (combinatorially unique) simplicial complex which is star of a vertex in the interior of $|K|$ and agrees with $\partial (K^\Delta)$ on the boundary, also denote by $(K^\Delta)^{[k]}$ the collection of $k$-simplices in the simplicial complex $K^\Delta$.